miguoliang/old_blog/code/_posts/2019-11-7-how-to-make-an-infinite-carousel-with-animation-css.md

 Jekyll is a famous and popular static website generator.
 Github Pages supports Jekyll very well so that Jekyll has been used widely than before.

-A developer can write a website like writing a document with Jekyll.
-Markdown and HTML are supported in Jekyll.

-It's so easy in fact, you will love it, I promise.
+Developers can write a website like writing a document with Jekyll.
+Jekyll supports markdown and HTML to create posts and pages.
+It's so easy you will love it, I promise.

 ## Create a new Jekyll website